 What is the donation process like?

-Adult donors may be asked to donate in one of two ways:
+Adult donors may be asked to donate in one of these two ways:

 Bone marrow donation is a surgical procedure in which liquid marrow is withdrawn from the back of the donor's pelvic bones using special, hollow needles.
 General anesthesia is usually used for this procedure, so donors feel no needle injections and no pain during marrow donation.
 Most donors feel some pain in their lower back for a few days afterwards.